 If your treatment would be eligible under your policy as a private patient, but after discussion with our specialist nurses you choose to have NHS treatment instead, our specialist nurses can also offer other services to support you whilst you are receiving NHS cancer treatment, for example domestic help or assistance with travel costs to and from the hospital.

-The following table is a summary of the cover provided for cancer under this policy and should be read alongside the rest of the Policy Book, including the benefits table.
+The table on the following pages is a summary of the cover provided for cancer under this policy and should be read alongside the rest of this Policy Book, including the benefits table.